whantaiparkdesign/markdown-resume/resume.md

 - Created compelling production-ready artwork for print and digital marketing campaigns
 - Conceptualized and executed layouts for marketing emails and promotional landing pages
-- Responsive web design
+- Designed responsive web design
 - Delivered a wide variety of digital and print designs for events, proposals, client deliverables, and internal/external presentations

 **Production Artist, Faithlife LLC.** (Dec 2013 — June 2017, Bellingham, WA)

-- Quick turnarounds on marketing materials for web, print,  and digital assets
+- Created marketing materials for web, print, and digital assets with quick turnarounds
-- Extreme attention to detail with an emphasis on accuracy and quality
+- Created and exported UI for products, web applications with extreme attention to detail with an emphasis on accuracy and quality
-- Created and exported UI for products, web app
-- Designed marketing products— print covers and magazine spreads
+- Designed marketing products such as print covers and magazine spreads

 Internship
 ---------